Aston Martin DB7 Vantage V12 For Sale

 My heart was now

-I began the search and after seeing enough cars to get a good feel for what was out there bought my car.
+I began the search and after seeing enough cars to get a very good feel for what was out there bought my car.
+Seeing a range of cars and comparing them was definitely THE best way to be able to judge what was good and what was not.

 Still in the back of my mind were the worries mentioned above - even after buying the car, my concerns continued.
-However, I can now report that as ownership has progressed and I have spent more time driving the car and working on, in and under the car, my concerns have now pretty much evaporated.
-This car needs servicing properly without shortcuts and regular driving on the road, as long periods of unprepared inaction can be troublesome for almost any car.
-Given that, it is better built than I expected and better designed than I expected and I am happier and happier with my choice as time goes on.
+However, I can now report that as ownership progressed and I have spent more time driving the car and working on, in and under the car, my concerns have now pretty much evaporated.
+This car needs servicing properly without shortcuts.
+Given that, it is better built than I expected and better designed than I expected and I became happier and happier with my choice as time went on.
+The YouTube guides and doom mongers may be right for some examples, but I clearly got lucky!

 Introduction: